solairedelamer/FLEX/README.md

 Use the mouse to navigate around the globe.
 Zoom/Tilt/Pan work as usual.

 Press F to switch to flying mode.
-In this mode, use the mouse to change the camera orintation and W,A,S,D,Q,E to fly around.
+In this mode, use the mouse to change the camera orientation and W,A,S,D,Q,E to fly around.
 Speed can be controlled using the mouse scrollwheel.
 I set it so that the flying speed also changes with altitude relative to the ellipsoid to make navigating long distances easier.

 Use the sliders and drop-down menus on the top left to add and change the transparency of the different map layers.